GoDeskio/ittia/README.md

 # VoiceVault

-A secure voice recording and management application with advanced AI-powered features.
+A secure voice recording and management application with advanced AI-powered features and cross-platform synchronization.

 ## Features